Defective Hip Manufacturers

 Unfortunately, many manufacturers of medical devices have let their patients and the public down over the years.
 This is especially true of those who manufacture hip replacement products, as there have been thousands of cases in recent years where patients have experienced a device failure or complications because a hip joint replacement or hip implant product failed.
-If you or a loved one is one of the many who was injured by a defective hip manufacturer, the Boston defective hip implant lawyers at the Law Offices of Jeffrey S. Glassman are here to help you.
+If you or a loved one is one of the many who was injured by a defective hip manufacturer, the Boston defective hip implant lawyers at the Jeffrey Glassman Injury Lawyers are here to help you.
 Give us a call or contact us online today to learn more.Defective Hip Manufacturers

 Metal-on-metal hip replacement products became very popular worldwide throughout the early 2000’s because these devices promised to provide patients with a longer-lasting hip replacement solution that, in some cases, would provide for greater mobility and flexibility.
 In fact, the British Medical Journal reports that around 10 percent of all hip replacement operations involved the use of metal-on-metal products.
 These products were manufactured by a variety of different companies, but almost all have proved to be dangerous or to have a high failure rate.